xiaobo0113/MethodTimeCost/README.md

         ...
     }

-The other one is apply the plugin in the build.gradle of your `application module`.
+The other one is to apply the plugin in the build.gradle of your `application module`.
 The extension `method_time_cost` is optional.

     apply plugin: 'com.xiaobo.method_time_cost'
     method_time_cost {